-It was discovered when scientists at the Mayo Clinic in Minnesota noticed something unusual in the blood of six people with suspected Lyme disease, according to an announcement today from the Centers for Disease Control and Prevention (CDC).
+It was discovered when scientists at the Mayo Clinic in Minnesota noticed something unusual in the blood of six people with suspected Lyme disease, according to from the Centers for Disease Control and Prevention (CDC).

 The new bacteria was identified in ticks in two counties in northwestern Wisconsin.
 Scientists say the likely exposure area is in north central Minnesota and western Wisconsin.

 The bacteria was not found in 25,000 blood samples taken from people with suspected tick-borne diseases in 43 other states between 2012 and 2014.

 Similar to Current Strain

 Scientists say it’s similar to B. burdorferi, the only other bacteria to date known to cause Lyme disease in humans.
 Nonetheless, there are some differences.

 Both species can cause fever, headache, rashes, and neck pain in early stages of infection.
 The disease can cause arthritis in later stages.